 Share Have your say on coastal cycle hubs on FacebookShare Have your say on coastal cycle hubs on TwitterShare Have your say on coastal cycle hubs on LinkedinEmail Have your say on coastal cycle hubs link

-Lincolnshire County Council wants to hear your views on plans to create a network of cycle hubs in coastal towns and villages across East Lindsey, the key locations are Mablethorpe, Skegness, Chapel St Leonards and Sutton on Sea.
+Lincolnshire County Council asked for your views on plans to create a network of cycle hubs in coastal towns and villages across East Lindsey.

 Your feedback will help shape the future of cycling and active travel along our coast.

-Lincolnshire County Council wants to hear your views on plans to create a network of cycle hubs in coastal towns and villages across East Lindsey, the key locations are Mablethorpe, Skegness, Chapel St Leonards and Sutton on Sea.
+Lincolnshire County Council asked for your views on plans to create a network of cycle hubs in coastal towns and villages across East Lindsey.

 Lincolnshire County Council, supported by Active Travel England, is investing in four new Cycle Hubs along the East Lindsey coast: in Mablethorpe, Sutton on Sea, Skegness and Chapel St Leonard.
 These hubs will offer secure cycle parking and storage all year round for residents and visitors.
 We want your input to help shape their design and location.